websiteinspiration/bugsplat.rb/entries/2015-04-08-program-your-finances-envelope-budgeting.md

 topic: Finance
 ---

+*Note: you can find much more information about ledger on [ledger-cli.org](http://ledger-cli.org), including links to official documentation and other implementations.
+Also, check out my [intro to accounting with Ledger](/keeping-finances-with-ledger).*

 A few years ago I heard about YNAB, or [You Need A Budget](https://www.youneedabudget.com).
 YNAB is a [set of rules](https://www.youneedabudget.com/method) and associated software that help people to dig themselves out of financial holes and prosper with a budget.
 The rules are:

 1. Give Every Dollar a Job